seahorn/seahorn.github.io/_posts/2016-10-16-cex-validation.markdown

 Which indicates that `__VERIFIER_error` (the error state) is reachable from the initial state.
 Hence, the property `y<1` is violated.
 We are in the process of writing an article to explain in detail the behind the scene of this new feature.
 Stay tuned :)

-The following screencast illustrate a complete run of this new feature:
+The following screencast demonstrate a complete run of this new feature:

 [![asciicast](https://asciinema.org/a/5jer5yp602ys6x885yl2674yw.png)](https://asciinema.org/a/5jer5yp602ys6x885yl2674yw?autoplay=1")